pierstitus/klondiff/README.md

 - Blocks with changes are interleaved, making it easer to see line differences.
 - In colored diff output the unchanged parts of changed lines are displayed in gold.

+## Install

+Clone this repo somewhere, and make symlinks to klondiff and git-klondiff in your ~/bin.
+If you want to use a different directory on your path, change also the path in git-klondiff.

+Requires python and python-bzrlib to be installed.

 ## Usage

     klondiff file_a file_b